AbductiveLearning/ABLkit/docs/Intro/Quick-Start.rst

 Quick Start
 ===========

-This section runs through the API for the neural-symbolic task, MNITST Add.
+We use the MNIST Addition task as a quick start example.
+In this task, the inputs are pairs of MNIST handwritten images, and the outputs are their sums.
 Refer to the links in each section to dive deeper.

 Working with Data
 -----------------